launchdarkly/LaunchDarkly-Docs/src/components/ChildPageList/README.md

 # ChildPageList

-This component renders a list of navigation links to the immediate children of the nav item specified by its path.
+This component renders a list of navigation links to the immediate children of the sidenav item specified by its path.
 Links are listed alphabetically by label.

 ## Props